hao1zhao/HouseTS/README.md

 We run our DNN baselines with the official [Time-Series-Library](https://github.com/thuml/Time-Series-Library).

 1. Copy the patched files in the `DNN/` directory so they overwrite the corresponding source files in the library.
-2. Download all datasets into the `dataset/` directory before training.
+2. Download log dataset into the `dataset/` directory before training.

 ### Statistics & Machine-Learning Baselines